-If you’ve not yet got the message over the past five years, we love Birmingham.
+If you’ve not yet got the message over the past seven years, we love Birmingham.

 We’re huge advocates of this city and all that it encompasses.
 Whether admired from afar, or inspected up close – Birmingham is a beautiful city, and one we’re immensely proud to call our home.
 The buildings, the views, the people, the food – Birmingham is a hugely diverse city steeped in a deep, cultural heritage.
 Often portrayed as dull and generic, a lifeless concrete jungle decades behind other major cities, we’re here to show the critics otherwise – our city is vibrant, full of life and energy and, in our opinion, there’s nowhere better to work and live in the UK right now than right here in our dear Birmingham.